Trade Execution Flow as the Underlying Source of Market Dynamics: Christoffel Function Coverage Expansion

 If the Christoffel function $K$ is not used on the left-hand side -- i.e., if we consider an eigenproblem with the matrices $\Braket{x_j|\frac{df}{dt}|x_k}$ and $\Braket{x_j|x_k}$ -- then the $\lambda^{[i]}$ would describe contributions to daily returns, rather than to the total P\&L. This situation is similar to that considered in Eq. (\ref{GEV}) for calculating the execution flow.
 It is the presence of $K$ that allows the eigenvalues to describe contributions to the total P\&L (rather than to daily changes), which is a significant advantage for risk analysis.

-Contrary to PCA, where the eigenvalues describe contributions to the variance of $f$, in (\ref{GEVdKf}) the eigenvalues describe contributions to the probability (with the density $K{\psi^{[i]}}^2(\mathbf{x})$), were the P\&L given by $\lambda^{[i]}$.
-This allows the expansion (\ref{GEVdKf}) to separately study asymmetric factors that have positive and negative contributions.
+A final important note on the eigenproblem (\ref{GEVdKf}) is that, contrary to PCA -- where all eigenvalues are positive and represent contributions to the variance of $f$ -- in (\ref{GEVdKf}), the eigenvalues $\lambda^{[i]}$ represent the corresponding P\&L contributions (\ref{sumDfEqdiff}) (which may be negative), while the eigenvectors correspond to contributions to the probability distribution with density (\ref{WexpressionExplicit}).
+This allows the expansion (\ref{GEVdKf}) to separately analyze asymmetric P\&L factors with positive and negative contributions.